ADVISORY BOARD

 Resources Legacy Fund

-Jennee Kuang is a Senior Program Officer at RLF and co-leads the organization’s wildfire resilience program.
+• Jennee Kuang is the Wildfire Program Director at RLF.
 The program focuses on public policy and funding solutions to accelerate wildfire resilience in the Western U.S. Before coming to RLF, Jennee was an Environment Program Fellow at the William and Flora Hewlett Foundation where she developed the foundation’s wildfire resilience grantmaking strategy.
 Earlier in her career, Jennee served as special assistant to the Chief Innovation Officer of the U.S. Environmental Protection Agency.
 She holds a BS in Natural Resources from Cornell University and a Master of Public Policy from UC Berkeley.

 Arun Mani